• Skip to primary navigation

 raw meatballs place in rows on a rectangular white serving dish

-Roll your meatballs out, closing up the gaps making the outside of the meatball as smooth as possible.
+Roll your meatballs out, closing up the gap, making the outside of the meatball as smooth as possible.

 authentic italian meatballs on a white platter

 Getting a crust on the outside of the meatball is your goal.
-This means leaving it alone for 1-2 minutes, letting it get nicely browned.
-This is how you make authentic Italian meatballs.
+This means leaving them alone for 2-3 minutes before turning them.
+This lets them get nicely browned, making the perfect meatballs for my spaghetti and meatballs.

 Once they’re browned, set them aside until you’re ready to add them to the tomato sauce.
 Again, only leave them in the sauce for an hour, no longer.